NrgXnat/xnat-docker-compose/README.md

 ## Mounted Data

-When you bring up XNAT with `docker-compose up`, several directories are created (if they don't exist already) to store the persistent data.
+When you bring up XNAT with `docker-compose up` or `./gradlew composeUp`, several directories are created (if they don't exist already) to store the persistent data.

 * **postgres-data** - Contains the XNAT database
 * **xnat-data/archive** - Contains the XNAT archive